webrecorder/browsertrix/docs/user-guide/user-settings.md

 ## Password

 This is the password that you use to login.
-Your current password is required to set a new one.
 Passwords must meet a minimum security check.
 For more information on how we derive password security levels, see [zxcvbn](https://zxcvbn-ts.github.io/zxcvbn/guide/).